Alfonso X of Castile, The Wise, «The Seven-Part Code», its estimated completion year is 1265.

 Ace of spades, Anchor, Anvil, Arch, Arm vambraced, Armillary sphere, Arrow, Axe, Bell, Bell tower, Beret, Bonfire, Book, Bookmark, Bow, Branding iron, Bridge, Broken, Buckle, Cannon, Cannon dismounted, Cannon port, Canopy roof, Carbuncle, Castle, Celtic Trinity knot, Chain, Chess rooks, Church, Clarion, Clay pot, Closed book, Club, Column, Comb, Compass rose, Conductor's baton, Cord, Covered cup, Crozier, Crucible, Cuffed, Cup, Cyclamor, Dagger, Displayed scroll, Double vajra, Drum, Ecclesiastical cap, Fanon, Federschwert, Fleam, Four crescents joined millsailwise, Galician granary, Garb, Gauntlet, Geometric solid, Grenade, Halberd, Hammer, Harp, Host, Hourglass, Key, Key ward, Knight, Knot, Lantern, Letter, Line, Loincloth, Maunch, Menorah, Millrind, Millstone, Millwheel, Monstrance, Mortar, Mullet of six points pierced, Nail, Non-classic artifact, Norman ship, Number, Oar, Oil lamp, Open book, Page, Pair of pliers, Pair of scales, Parchment, Pestle, Piano, Pilgrim's staff, Plough share, Polish winged hussar, Port, Portcullis, Potent, Quill, Ribbon, Rosette of acanthus leaves, Sabre, Sackbut, Sail, Scroll, Scythe, Sheaf of tobacco, Ship, Skirt, Spear, Spear's head, Stairway, Star of David, Step, Sword, Symbol, Tetrahedron, Torch, Tower, Trident, Trumpet, Turret, Two-handed sword, Wagon-wheel, Water-bouget, Wheel, Winnowing fan and With a turret.

-Port and windows, Between, Proper, Armed, Azure, Boa, Bordure, Chain, Charged, Castle, Crown, Crowned, Quarterly, Four, Triple-towered, Outlined in sable, In the fess point, Enté en point, Coat of arms, Inescutcheon, Emerald, Fleur de lis, Personal, Pomegranate, Gules, Leaved, Illuminated, Interpreted, Langued, Lion, Masoned, Semi-circular, Ordered, Or, Argent, Without divisions, Civic, Crosswise, Orlewise, Saltirewise, Purpure, Rampant, Kingdom of Spain, Sable, Vert, Slipped, Freehand, Three and One.
+Port and windows, Behind the shield, Proper, Armed, Azure, Boa, Bordure, Chain, Charged, Castle, Crown, Crowned, Quarterly, Four, Triple-towered, Outlined in sable, In the fess point, Enté en point, Coat of arms, Inescutcheon, Emerald, Fleur de lis, Personal, Pomegranate, Gules, Leaved, Illuminated, Interpreted, Langued, Lion, Masoned, Semi-circular, Ordered, Or, Argent, Without divisions, Civic, Crosswise, Orlewise, Saltirewise, Purpure, Rampant, Kingdom of Spain, Sable, Vert, Slipped, Three, One and Pallet.

 Dr. Antonio Salmerón y Cabañas,